tvheadend/tvheadend-documentation/docs/configure_tvheadend.md

 Once scanning for services is complete, you need to map the services to channels so your client can actually request them (i.e. so you can watch or record).

+Make sure to use Mozilla Firefox browsers.
+Some problems exist if you run version 4.2.3-87 when doing this using Google Chrome.
+It only allows to map 200 channels / time, and not do a map all.

 You can do this in two places:

 **Tvheadend web interface: _Configuration -> DVB Inputs -> Services_**